-In principle the tape can be mounted vertically.
-However, experience has shown that this kind of mounting is not absolutely suitable for the elevator.
+In principle the tape can be mounted exactly vertically.
+However, experience has shown that this kind of mounting is only suitable for the elevator to a limited extent.
 Therefore we recommend a slight horizontal offset between the tape and the sensor.
 Due to this pre-tension, the steel side of the tape will always be slightly pushed against the plastic guiding rails and optimal functioning is ensured.
 Fig. 10 on page 28 and Fig. 14 on page 31 show the correct installation position of the sensor in relation to the magnetic tape.